-2021’s The Unholy, starring Jeffrey Dean Morgan, is a lackluster horror film.
+The Unholy starring Jeffrey Dean Morgan is a lackluster horror film.
 And I’m being generous.

 But hey, that’s not to say it didn’t have a solid foundation.

 But the final product had messy writing, atrocious acting, and the scares just didn’t work.
-While it’s based on the novel Shrine by James Herbert, the filmmaker seemed intent on cashing in on the “horror movie characters with disabilities” craze.
+While it’s based on the novel Shrine by James Herbert, the filmmaker seemed intent on cashing in on the current “horror movies with disabled characters” craze.

 Some examples of these are Don’t Breathe (blind antagonist), A Quiet Place (deaf character with an ASL-using family), and The Bone Collector (tetraplegic main character).

 Disabilities make characters (and people) more vulnerable.
 By extension, they’re more susceptible to evil forces, both material and spiritual.

 Think of psychopathic narcissists.
 Who do they prefer to prey on?

 They prey on those who are insecure and unsure of themselves.
 Psychopaths target those who are cut off from everybody else.